Nurse Anesthesia Specialization - Accredited Doctor of Nursing Practice Program

 Blended distance learning format.

-- Regardless of your location, you will pay in-state Kentucky tuition rates.
+- Regardless of your state of residence, you will pay in-state Kentucky tuition rates.

-- Students complete the degree in 36 months.
+- Students complete the degree in 36 months (August-August).

 - Doctoral tuition rates

-Access to quality faculty who are expert nurses, educators, and anesthesia providers.
+Quality faculty who are expert nurses, educators, and nurse anesthetists.